Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares of Stock

 - On Monday, June 14th, Mark Zuckerberg sold 77,300 shares of Facebook stock.
 The shares were sold at an average price of $334.53, for a total value of $25,859,169.00.

+A number of hedge funds have recently modified their holdings of the stock.
+Weaver Consulting Group grew its stake in Facebook by 16.5% in the second quarter.
+Weaver Consulting Group now owns 1,412 shares of the social networking company’s stock worth $491,000 after purchasing an additional 200 shares during the period.
+Fulton Bank N.A. grew its stake in shares of Facebook by 2.4% in the second quarter.
+Fulton Bank N.A. now owns 56,988 shares of the social networking company’s stock worth $19,815,000 after acquiring an additional 1,309 shares during the last quarter.
+Melqart Asset Management UK Ltd grew its stake in shares of Facebook by 49.9% in the first quarter.
+Melqart Asset Management UK Ltd now owns 49,560 shares of the social networking company’s stock worth $14,597,000 after acquiring an additional 16,500 shares during the last quarter.
+Coldstream Capital Management Inc. grew its stake in shares of Facebook by 5.1% in the first quarter.
+Coldstream Capital Management Inc. now owns 12,902 shares of the social networking company’s stock worth $3,800,000 after acquiring an additional 626 shares during the last quarter.
+Finally, HM Payson & Co. grew its stake in shares of Facebook by 2.9% in the first quarter.
+HM Payson & Co. now owns 84,027 shares of the social networking company’s stock worth $24,748,000 after acquiring an additional 2,340 shares during the last quarter.
+65.41% of the stock is currently owned by institutional investors.

-A number of equities analysts have recently weighed in on FB shares.
-Raymond James upped their price objective on Facebook from $360.00 to $415.00 and gave the stock a “strong-buy” rating in a research note on Thursday, April 29th.
-They noted that the move was a valuation call.
+A number of brokerages have recently issued reports on FB.
+Citigroup downgraded Facebook from a “buy” rating to a “neutral” rating in a research report on Monday, May 10th.
+Wolfe Research began coverage on Facebook in a research report on Wednesday, March 31st.
+They set an “outperform” rating for the company.
+Mizuho lifted their price target on Facebook from $350.00 to $400.00 in a research report on Thursday, April 29th.
 Evercore ISI boosted their target price on Facebook from $370.00 to $400.00 and gave the stock an “outperform” rating in a research report on Thursday, April 29th.
-Canaccord Genuity boosted their target price on Facebook from $350.00 to $380.00 and gave the stock a “buy” rating in a research report on Thursday, April 29th.
-They noted that the move was a valuation call.
-Susquehanna boosted their target price on Facebook from $375.00 to $425.00 and gave the stock a “positive” rating in a research report on Thursday, April 29th.
-They noted that the move was a valuation call.
-Finally, Morgan Stanley boosted their target price on Facebook from $345.00 to $375.00 and gave the stock an “overweight” rating in a research report on Thursday, April 29th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-three have assigned a buy rating and one has given a strong buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus target price of $376.20.
+Finally, Zacks Investment Research downgraded Facebook from a “buy” rating to a “hold” rating and set a $409.00 target price for the company. in a research report on Tuesday, June 29th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating, thirty-three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus target price of $376.20.

-A number of large investors have recently made changes to their positions in the stock.
-Proem Advisors LLC bought a new stake in Facebook during the 4th quarter valued at $9,287,000.
-Bessemer Securities LLC boosted its position in Facebook by 30.4% during the 1st quarter.
-Bessemer Securities LLC now owns 12,916 shares of the social networking company’s stock valued at $3,804,000 after acquiring an additional 3,010 shares in the last quarter.
-One Capital Management LLC boosted its position in Facebook by 4.2% during the 1st quarter.
-One Capital Management LLC now owns 27,200 shares of the social networking company’s stock valued at $8,011,000 after acquiring an additional 1,089 shares in the last quarter.
-Shaker Investments LLC OH boosted its position in Facebook by 70.3% during the 1st quarter.
-Shaker Investments LLC OH now owns 11,186 shares of the social networking company’s stock valued at $3,295,000 after acquiring an additional 4,616 shares in the last quarter.
-Finally, X Square Capital LLC boosted its position in Facebook by 3.9% during the 1st quarter.
-X Square Capital LLC now owns 16,810 shares of the social networking company’s stock valued at $4,951,000 after acquiring an additional 634 shares in the last quarter.
-65.41% of the stock is currently owned by institutional investors.

 Facebook Company Profile